Dear GarageSale Users,

 What’s new in GarageSale 9

-- supports eBay’s new API to download attribute and category data, as some of the attribute APIs currently used by GarageSale will be shutdown by eBay
+- added support for eBay’s new API to download attribute and category data, as some of the attribute APIs will be shutdown by eBay on April, 20th

-- you can attach videos to your listings
+- users can attach videos to eBay listings

-- you can send discount offers to watchers of your listings in bulk
+- support for eBay’s “Send Offer to Watches” feature lets you send offers to watchers in bulk

 - added an SKU generator function for listings and inventory objects